Browne Jacobson

-Browne Jacobson LLP is a UK & Ireland law firm with offices in Birmingham, Cardiff, Dublin, Exeter, London, Manchester, and Nottingham.
+Browne Jacobson LLP is a UK & Ireland law firm with offices in Belfast, Birmingham, Cardiff, Dublin, Exeter, London, Manchester, and Nottingham.
 It offers services across a number of key UK and international markets: corporates, education, government, health, financial services & insurance.
-It has over 1000 employees, with over 450 lawyers of which over 150 are partners.
+It has over 1400 employees, with over 800 lawyers of which over 150 are partners.
 The firm works with regional, national and international clients in the public, private and voluntary sectors.

-For 2023-24, the firm announced a record turnover of £118m, which reflects year-on-year growth of 12 per cent.
+For 2024-25, the firm announced a record annualised turnover of £137m, which reflects year-on-year growth of 16 per cent.

+For 2025-26, the firm reported record revenue of £148.8m, up 9% on the previous 12 months.
+The year also saw Browne Jacobson strengthen its reputation as one of the UK's leading and most innovating law firms.
+The firm achieved its strongest-ever performance in Chambers and Legal 500 rankings, winning Law Firm of the Year at the Chambers and Partners awards.
+The firm was also ranked number one overall in the Social Mobility Foundation's Employer Index 2025 for the fourth time in five years.

 Operations

-Browne Jacobson has seven offices: Birmingham, Cardiff, Dublin, Exeter, London, Manchester and Nottingham.
+Browne Jacobson has eight offices: Belfast, Birmingham, Cardiff, Dublin, Exeter, London, Manchester, and Nottingham.

+Browne Jacobson opened its eighth office in Belfast by joining forces with commercial law firm Davidson McDonnell in May 2026.

 History

 Browne Jacobson was founded in 1832.
 Its founding partner, Michael Browne, was the then Coroner of Nottingham.
 Browne & Son, as it was known, was based in Church Gate, Nottingham, and has been in continuous business from this date.

 In the early 1900s, the then sole principal of the practice, Arthur Browne, took into partnership Montagu Williams.
 The firm changed its name to Browne Son & Williams accordingly.
 Bill Jacobson joined the firm as an Assistant Solicitor, and shortly after, Arthur Browne retired.
 Williams and Jacobson joined the war effort in 1914, however Williams was killed in action.
 Jacobson returned to the firm eventually becoming a partner.
 On his appointment, the firm was renamed Browne Son & Jacobson.

 In 1931, the firm Robert Hallam, led by principal Jack Hallam, amalgamated with Browne Son & Jacobson, to become Browne Jacobson & Hallam.
 The practice moved from its Church Gate base to 44 Friar Lane.
 Browne Jacobson & Hallam employed Norman Roose in 1932.
 Roose joined as a young assistant solicitor with a bent for litigation – he became a partner by 1938 creating a three strong partnership; Jacobson, Hallam & Roose.
 Hallam subsequently left to set up his own practice J. Hallam and Sons at Wheeler Gate, Nottingham in 1954.
 The firm reflected this change, renaming itself Browne Jacobson & Roose.

 Norman Roose retired from the firm as senior partner in the early 1980s and, when the firm moved to the Nottingham premises at Castle Gate in 1987, the name of the firm was changed to Browne Jacobson.
 Browne Jacobson's London office opened in 1994.
 There are now more than 70 members of staff, including 22 partners, based in London full-time.